United States Fencing Association: Inductees

-Controversy
+Controversy and incidents

+Disciplinary decisions

 Two-time Olympian Nzingha Prescod was elected as an athlete director on the USA Fencing Board of Directors beginning on January 1, 2021, as the top vote-getter in a vote by athletes who represented the U.S. at the Olympics or Paralympics, Pan American Games, or Senior World Championships.
 Prescod stated that in 2020 the organization's disciplinary decisions "reeked of lenience and favorability for the offender."

+Alen Hadzic

-In 2021, when fencer Alen Hadzic was permitted to go to the Tokyo Olympics after an arbitrator reduced his sanction of temporary suspension following an investigation prompted by rape and other sexual misconduct allegations against him, his Team USA teammates expressed concerns for their safety and well-being arising from his presence, according to USA Fencing.
+In 2021, fencer Alen Hadzic was the subject of rape and other sexual misconduct allegations.
+The findings of an initial investigation of the accusations led to him being temporarily suspended.
+On appeal, an arbitrator reduced the temporary sanctions against him, and he was permitted to go to the Tokyo Olympics as an alternate, although he ended up not competing.
+At that point, his Team USA teammates expressed concerns for their safety and well-being in his presence.
 USA Fencing therefore prohibited him from staying at his teammates' hotel.
 Hadzic's lawyer said USA Fencing had known of the allegations made by the three women against Hadzic "for years," but until the Olympics had never put a restriction in place for Hadzic while he competed all over the world with USA Fencing teams.
-Hadzic therefore sought to overturn the restriction in arbitration, without any success.
+Hadzic sought to overturn the restriction in arbitration, without success.
 He had previously been suspended by Columbia University for a year for sexual misconduct, as a result of the findings of a Title IX investigation of his behavior.
 By October 2021, a total of at least six sexual misconduct complaints, including rape, had been filed against Hadzic.
-USA Fencing's website in 2022 stated the following about the Hadzic situation: "We understand that many in the USA Fencing community will question Alen Hadzic’s inclusion on our 2022 Senior World Team, given that he is still under investigation by the U.S. Center for SafeSport — an independent body separate from USA Fencing.
+USA Fencing stated in 2022: "We understand that many in the USA Fencing community will question Alen Hadzic’s inclusion on our 2022 Senior World Team, given that he is still under investigation by the U.S. Center for SafeSport — an independent body separate from USA Fencing.
 We had hoped for a swifter resolution to this investigation, which has now stretched on for more than a year.
-We share in the frustration of fencers and fencing fans.
-The U.S. Center for SafeSport has the exclusive authority to adjudicate reports of alleged sexual abuse and sexual misconduct.
+We share in the frustration of fencers and fencing fans… SafeSport has the exclusive authority to adjudicate reports of alleged sexual abuse and sexual misconduct.
 As long as the outcome of this investigation remains unresolved, USA Fencing is obligated to allow Hadzic to compete internationally.
 But we have taken decisive action where we can.
 For the past year, we have implemented a safety plan designed to protect athletes, coaches and staff at all tournaments at which Hadzic has been a participant.
 While we await the conclusion of this protracted investigation, we will continue to put the safety of our athletes, coaches and staff above all else."